© Paul Nicklen_National Geographic Stock / WWF-Canada Narwhal A pod of male narwhal (Monodon monoceros) in Nunavut, Canada

 Polar Bears

-• Reducing human-polar bear conflict in Whale Cove, NU
+• Reducing human-polar bear conflict in Whale Cove, Nunavut

 © Lin Pepper Walrus in Poolepynton point in Svalbard, Norway

-• Assessing walrus haulout behavior and disturbance using satellite telemetry and stationary cameras
+• Assessing walrus vulnerability to disturbance using satellite telemetry, stationary cameras and acoustics in Foxe Basin, Nunavut

 © Alexandre Paiement Barren Ground Caribou